Grovedale Little Athletics.

-* Everyone should encourage all athletes, no matter who they are or what club/centre they compete for.
+* Everyone should encourage all athletes, no matter who they are or what club/center they compete for.

 * Athletics is by nature an individual sport.
 However we can still foster team spirit by encouraging respect for other club members.

-* Little Aths is not a child minding centre.
+* Little Aths is not a child minding center.
 An adult guardian must be present at all times.

 * Parents have an obligation to do their fair share of duty.
 If you're not confident or up to date with the rules, ask someone for help.
 Failure to do a fair share of duty can result in official warnings - suspension of athletes or a request to leave the club can also result if the omission becomes a regular occurrence.

 * All officials are volunteers and do their job to the best of their ability - they should be respected for this.
 They are also human beings.
 Sometimes mistakes are made - but if we expect our kids to get over their disappointments, what example are we setting if we react adversely to an official's decision?

 * We are not always happy with situations at a club level.
 If you believe you have a constructive contribution to make, join the committee.
 The more different points of view we receive, the more balanced our club becomes.

 * Bullying will not be tolerated in any form.